chrislatimer/release-notes/Luna_Streaming_1.0_Release_Notes.md

    * DataStax Pulsar Heartbeat 1.0.0
    * DataStax Apache Pulsar Connector 1.4.0
    * DataStax Burnell 1.0.0

+*Note:* The DataStax Luna Streaming Distribution is designed for Java 11.
+However, because the product releases Docker images, you do not need to install Java (8 or 11) in advance.
+Java 11 is bundled in the Docker image.

 ## Luna Streaming Distribution 1.0.0